Amortization - the repayment time period of a loan or debt / the number of years over which you'll repay the loan or debt.

 Assets - things you own, even if you still owe money against them.

 Bankruptcy - a legal process performed under the Bankruptcy and Insolvency Act.
 This process relieves consumers of most debts and legal proceedings by creditors will stop.
+To learn more about bankruptcy alternatives and solutions, click here.

-Beacon / FICO Score - This is the credit score that creditors look at when determining your credit worthiness.
+Beacon / FICO Score - this is the credit score that creditors look at when determining your credit worthiness.
 It ranges from 300 – 900 points and incorporates a variety of factors about your financial behaviour.
 This helps lenders assess the likelihood that you will pay them back the money you are borrowing from them.

 Borrower - a person who incurs a loan or debt.